nais/doc/docs/how-to-guides/persistence/opensearch-and-redis/README.md

-# OpenSearch and Redis
+# Redis

-Nais provides Redis and OpenSearch through Aiven via their Aiven Operator.
+Nais provides Redis through Aiven via their Aiven Operator.

-You can create many Redis instances for your `Application` and exactly one OpenSearch instance.
+You can create many Redis instances for your `Application`.

 ## 0. Prerequisites
 - [Member of a NAIS team](../../explanation/team.md)

 !!! warning It is not possible to share Redis instances between teams.

-## 1. Enable Redis and/or OpenSearch in your [manifest](../../reference/application-spec.md)
+## 1. Enable Redis in your [manifest](../../reference/application-spec.md)

 ???+ note ".nais/app.yaml"
     ```yaml